cpjhenry/hh/README.md

 eliminated and replaced with UTC.

 ## Installation
-- Copy script to local `bin` directory, or somewhere in path.
+- Copy script to local `bin` directory path.
-- Copy man file to your local `share/man` directory or somewhere in manpath.
+- Copy man file to your local `share/man` or manpath.
-- Copy **getusage** to local `bin` directory, or path.
+- Copy **getusage** to local `bin` directory or path.

 ## History
 As an aficionado of horology, I went looking for a tool which would easily calculate the HHPC date.
-While several bits of code existed to enable such calculations through websites (e.g. Javascript), I needed something which could display the HHPC date on the commandline.
+While several examples of code could be found to enable such calculations through websites (e.g. Javascript), I needed something which could display the HHPC date on the commandline.

 Finding none, I created my own.